 Rapidly becoming an industry standard, this practice is sometime associated with identity management and cybersecurity.
 At Harvard University, the term is defined as follows:

 Two-step verification strengthens the security of a user’s login by combining something the user knows (login name and password) with something the user has (in many cases, a text-message login code sent to their phone, or a smartphone push notification).

 If you are providing access to highly sensitive systems, such as those containing financial or customer data, look into two-step authentication more closely.

 4) Password Management Definition

 You choose your own password and that’s all there is to it, right?
 Not anymore.
 Organizations use password management solutions and techniques to reduce the risk of unauthorized access.
 Effective password management requires a combination of technology, management oversight, and training.
-With Avatier’s Password Station, your password management program will be supported with the following capabilities:
+With Avatier’s Password Management, your password management program will be supported with the following capabilities:

 Password Expiration support: the capability to set expiry dates on passwords and notify users to reset their passwords so you do not have to track it manually.

 Password reset by phone.
 When you’re locked out of your computer, a password reset website isn’t useful.
 Password station lets you reset passwords by phone whether you have a traditional phone or a smart phone.